Working Together to Safeguard Children defines sexual abuse as behaviour which:

 - Frequent absences from school;

-- Failure to cooperate with agencies or to let police, children's social care or other agencies into the home, or letting children be seen alone by professionals;
+- Failure to cooperate with agencies or to let Police, Children's Social Care or other agencies into the home, or avoiding letting children be seen alone by practitioners;

 - Attempts to disguise injuries or attribute them to other causes;

 - A child or young person who self-harms, misuses drugs, alcohol or solvents, and / or develops mental health problems;

 - Repeated pregnancies with no information on the father;

 - Genetic abnormalities in pregnancy or in children who are born.

 The Centre of Expertise on Child Sexual Abuse uses a model proposed by Finkelhor and Browne, (1986) to describe four likely impacts of CSA:

 - Traumatic sexualisation (where sexuality, sexual feelings and attitudes may develop inappropriately);

 - A sense of betrayal (because of harm caused by someone the child vitally depended upon);

 - A sense of powerlessness (because the child's will is constantly contravened);

 - Stigmatisation (where shame or guilt may be reinforced and become part of the child's self-image).